-5.2.7 Guidance Note on Underwriting Class C Business (GN15)
+5.2.7 Guideline on Underwriting Class C Business (GL15)

-This Guidance Note (see Appendix N) was issued by the OCI pursuant to the ICO and the Insurance Core Principles, Standards, Guidance and Assessment Methodology promulgated by the International Association of Insurance Supervisors.
-GN15 aims to set out proper standards of conduct and business practices for authorised insurers underwriting Class C business.
-Where appropriate, this Guidance Note should be read in conjunction with other relevant codes/circulars/guidance notes issued by the IA or other regulatory bodies.
-The major areas covered by GN15 are:
+This Guideline (see Appendix N) was issued by the Insurance Authority pursuant to the Insurance Ordinance and the Insurance Core Principles, Standards, Guidance and Assessment Methodology promulgated by the International Association of Insurance Supervisors.
+GL15 aims to set out proper standards of conduct and business practices for authorised insurers underwriting Class C business.
+Where appropriate, this Guideline should be read in conjunction with other relevant codes/circulars/guidelines/guidance notes issued by the IA or other regulatory bodies.
+The major areas covered by GL15 are: